A new scenario for magnetar formation: Tayler-Spruit dynamo in a proto-neutron star spun up by fallback: Mathematical modelling of the scenario

 \section{Mathematical modelling of the scenario}

-To study our scenario, we build a one-zone model consisting in ``average'' time evolution equations that capture the main stages sketched in Fig.~\ref{fig:scenario_schematic}.
-We start by describing the impact of the supernova fallback on the PNS rotation (the differential rotation) and the magnetic field (the shearing of the radial field and the exponential growth of the Tayler instability).
-Finally, we present the mathematical formalism for the non-linear stages, i.e the saturation mechanism of the dynamo as modelled by \citet{spruit2002} and \citet{fuller2019}, which we complete by a description of the generation of the radial magnetic field through non-linear induction.
-For the computation of the time-evolution, we only implement the description based on \citet{fuller2019}; but in Sect.~\ref{sec:res} we will compare both models regarding the predictions of the saturated magnetic field.
+To study our scenario, we built a one-zone model consisting in `average' time evolution equations that capture the main stages sketched in Fig.~\ref{fig:scenario_schematic}.
+We start by describing the impact of the SN fallback on the PNS rotation (the differential rotation) and the magnetic field (the shearing of the radial field and the exponential growth of the Tayler instability).
+Finally, we present the mathematical formalism for the non-linear stages, that is, the saturation mechanism of the dynamo as modelled by \citet{spruit2002} and \citet{fuller2019}, which we complete by a description of the generation of the radial magnetic field through non-linear induction.
+For the computation of the time evolution, we only implement the description based on the work of \citet{fuller2019}; but in Sect.~\ref{sec:res} we compare both models regarding the predictions of the saturated magnetic field.